Deep Distance Sensitivity Oracles

-In order to compare our method with the random approach, Table~\ref{tab:results} also lists the improvement factor, denoting the ratio of the MRE obtained with random pivots and the one obtained using our method.
+In order to compare our method with the random approach, Table~\ref{table:results} also lists the representation factor.
 Except for \textbf{bio-grid-yeast}, \textbf{ia-wiki-Talk}, and \textbf{tech-RL-caida} this factor is always larger than $200$, meaning on most networks our approach is over $200$ times better than the random method, clearly indicating that the close to optimal performance is due to the quality of our approach and not an artifact of properties of the considered inputs.

-We would like to mention another motivation for comparing our method with random pivot selection.
-In \citet{LiCK18}, the authors used a combination of tree search and a GCN to find maximum independent sets in graphs.
-However, recent work by \citet{other2022whats} found that the GCN was not learning meaningful representations of the graphs, as results of similar quality were obtained by replacing the GCN outputs with random noise.
-Thus, we wanted to validate our results and measure the quality of our representation learning by comparing our method with the case that the GCN output is replaced by random vectors.